Effective June 15, 2021

 - Teacher curricula and notes and feedback to or about students.

-- Names, mobile phone numbers and email addresses of parents/legal guardians, if provided to us by the Partner School or the parent/legal guardian.
+- Names, mobile phone numbers and email addresses of Caregivers, if provided to us by the Partner School or the Caregiver.

 - Answers to surveys about the Services or curricula; and